giuliano-marinelli/nestjs-graphql-filter/README.md

 #### Resolvers

-Now in the entities resolvers we can define a _findAll_ method that receives the correspondent filtering, ordering, pagination and selection parameters and apply the pipe transforms for get, in this case, the TypeORM formatted parameters for use with the repository find method.
+Now in the entities resolvers we can define a _findMany_ method that receives the correspondent filtering, ordering, pagination and selection parameters and apply the pipe transforms for get, in this case, the TypeORM formatted parameters for use with the repository find method.
 For example for the _Users_ resolver:

 `users.resolver.ts`